Marcels-2-Neurons/uasos-project/README.md

 * Storage: At least 512 MB
 * 2 Monitors - Resolution should be equal between the screens
 * A keyboard, a pointing device and Flight Stick (See You have another Flight Stick? section)
+* Any sensor compatible with LSL can be used

 #### You have another Flight Stick?
 UASOS uses for listening the Flight Stick the library [PySticks](https://github.com/simondlevy/PySticks) from [Pr.
 Simon D. LEVY](https://simondlevy.academic.wlu.edu/) of Computer Science Department, Washington and Lee University. (*Thank you Simon*, Devs.
 Note)